 The Committee is established to serve as a body of aviation experts, assisting NWCG with realizing opportunities to enhance safety, effectiveness, and efficiency in aviation related operations, procedures, programs and coordination.

-The ABOD is comprised of one member from each DOI Bureau and DOI Aviation Management.
-They provide executive level involvement in the formulation of policy and management aspects of aviation activities within the Department of Interior.
+The EAC is comprised of one member from each DOI Bureau and DOI Office of Aviation Services.
+They provide executive level involvement in the formulation of policy and management aspects of aviation activities within the Department of the Interior.

 National Aviation Advisory Group (NAAG)